Quantum Temporal Convolutional Neural Networks for Cross-Sectional Equity Return Prediction: A Comparative Benchmark Study: Introduction

 Quantum computing offers a new and promising approach to these challenges\cite{10461108}.
 Quantum Machine Learning (QML) uses the principles of quantum mechanics, such as superposition and entanglement.
 These features allow quantum models to explore very large, complex data spaces\cite{10864082}.
 This may help them find important patterns in financial data that classical computers cannot.

-Recent studies have explored a diverse range of computational and intelligent approaches to improve the accuracy and efficiency of stock market forecasting.
+Recent studies (shown as TABLE~\ref{TABLE 1}) have explored a diverse range of computational and intelligent approaches to improve the accuracy and efficiency of stock market forecasting.
 These works span from deep learning architectures and hybrid statistical-machine learning frameworks to quantum-inspired algorithms.

-A{\c{s}}{\i}r{\i}m, et al.\cite{11171624} employed a single-layer Transformer model to forecast daily closing prices of Nasdaq stocks.
-By segmenting and independently normalizing historical data with sinusoidal positional embeddings, the model achieved an average correlation of about 0.96, effectively and efficiently capturing stock price trends.

-Ahire et al.\cite{10882429} proposed a hybrid Auto Regressive Integrated Moving Average (ARIMA) and machine learning model to forecast stock trends using ICICI and SBI data.
-By combining ARIMA residuals with technical indicators such as Relative Strength Index (RSI), Simple Moving Average (SMA), and Stochastic K, their method improved prediction accuracy to about 0.96 for SBI and 0.94 for ICICI, effectively identifying bullish and bearish movements.